motasemajlouni/MREF/README.md

 mref -r "complex sentence" -c "simple sentence" --max-tatoeba-sentences 50000
 ```

+### Notes on CLI weights

+If you pass custom weights from the CLI, you must provide all three together:

+* `--w-g`
+* `--w-m`
+* `--w-s`

+The weights must be non-negative, and at least one must be positive.
+They are normalized internally before scoring.

 ## Output files

 In corpus mode, the output file contains sentence-level scores.